Bible Rape, Sex Slavery and the Abuse of Girls and Women

 (Exodus 21:7-11 NLT)

-Here, a father can sell his own daughter as a slave for life.
+Here, a father can sell his own daughter as a sex slave, for life!
 If she doesn’t

-“please” the man who bought her, her father has the option to buy her back
+“please” the man who bought her, her father has the option to buy her back, but

-again.
-The girl’s owner can “arrange” for her to marry his sons, giving her no
+not the obligation.
+The girl’s new owner can “arrange” for her to marry his sons, giving her no

 choice in the matter and thus forcing her to become a sex slave.
 Or he can marry